-Most of the existing methods in emotion analysis extract features directly from images, while Ortony et al. (Ortony, Clore, and Collins 1988) propose a more convincing process that involves entity perception and evaluation.
-Research in psychology has established the significance of entities in images (Brosch, Pourtois, and Sander 2010) and the relationships between them (Bar 2004) in evoking emotions.
-Ortony et al. (Ortony, Clore, and Collins 1988) propose a cognitive model that describes the experience of emotions through a sequence of stages.
-Firstly, the image is perceived, and the entities within it are recognized.
-Subsequently, these perceived entities are evaluated based on personal experiences.
-Finally, the processes of perception and evaluation culminate in the experience of a specific emotion.
-Ortony’s theory places emphasis on visual contents, such as entities and attributes, within the image, highlighting their role in the perception and evaluation processes.
-As illustrated in Figure 1, the image comprises a joyful woman, beautiful flowers, and a spectacular mountain, gradually evoking feelings of joy in the viewer.
-In contrast to directly extracting features from the image, Ortony’s theory aligns more closely with the human emotion generation process.
+Most methods in emotion analysis extract features directly from images.
+However, Ortony, Clore, and Collins (1988) propose a process involving entity perception and evaluation.
+Psychological research has established the significance of image entities (Brosch, Pourtois, and Sander 2010) and the relationships between them (Bar 2004) for emotion evocation.
+Ortony et al. (1988) propose a cognitive model that describes the experience of emotions through a sequence of stages.
+First, the image is perceived and the entities within it are recognized.
+Subsequently, the perceived entities are evaluated based on personal experiences.
+Perception and evaluation culminate in the experience of a specific emotion.
+Ortony’s theory emphasizes visual contents like entities and attributes within the image, highlighting their role in the perception and evaluation processes.
+As illustrated in Figure 1, an image comprised of a joyful woman, beautiful flowers, and a spectacular mountain will evoke joy in the viewer.
+Rather than directly extracting features from the image, Ortony’s theory aligns with the human emotion generation process.

-To address the challenge posed by the affective gap, we present a multi-stage visual perception network for image emotion analysis, drawing inspiration from Ortony’s theory.
-The network comprises three attention-based modules dedicated to extracting entity, attribute, and emotion features, as depicted in Figure [fig:framework].
+We drew inspiration for Ortony’s theory to address the challenge posed by the affective gap.
+Our multi-stage visual perception network for image emotion analysis includes attention-based modules dedicated to extracting entity, attribute, and emotion features, as depicted in Figure [fig:framework].
 The entity module combines deep feature maps from multiple levels for each entity, employing entity pooling and an attention mechanism.
 The fused entity features, along with the high-level deep feature map, are fed into the attribute module, which derives the attribute feature for each entity through entity pooling.
 The emotion module integrates all entity and attribute features into an emotion feature via global pooling and attention operations.
-To address the lack of entity and attribute labels in most image emotion datasets, we generate pseudo labels for entities and attributes.
+To address the lack of entity and attribute labels in most image emotion data sets, we generate pseudo labels for entities and attributes.
 Ultimately, the proposed network is optimized by leveraging entity, attribute, and emotion labels.
-To validate the effectiveness of our approach, we conduct comprehensive experiments on eight datasets encompassing image emotion classification, regression, and distribution learning tasks.
+To validate the effectiveness of our approach, we conduct comprehensive experiments on eight data sets.
 The contributions of this paper are summarized as follows:

-First, we propose a multi-stage visual perception approach that is inspired by the human emotion perception process, which bridges the affective gap in a staged manner.
-Second, we design entity, attribute, and emotion modules based on attention mechanisms to extract multi-level features.
-Third, the experiments show the superior performance of the proposed network on various image emotion analysis tasks.
+First, we propose a multi-stage visual perception approach inspired by the human emotion perception process, bridging the affective gap in a staged manner.
+Secondly, we design entity, attribute, and emotion modules based on attention mechanisms to extract multi-level features.
+Thirdly, we conduct experiments showing the superior performance of the proposed network on various image emotion analysis tasks.

 Related Work

-According to the different representations of emotions, image emotion analysis can be divided into three main tasks: image primary emotion classification, image emotion regression, and image emotion distribution learning.
-Here, we provide a brief introduction to the research status of these three tasks, and for detailed and comprehensive information, refer to the comprehensive review paper by Zhao et al. (Zhao et al. 2021).
+Image emotion analysis can be divided into three main tasks: image primary emotion classification, image emotion regression, and image emotion distribution learning.
+Here, we provide a brief introduction to the research status of these three tasks.
+For more detailed information, refer to the comprehensive review paper by Zhao et al. (Zhao et al. 2021).

 Emotion Representation